Originate/exosphere/wire-format.md

 This is to encourage experimentation and implementations in many different languages.

-Future versions of Exosphere might use more performant communication protocols.
+Future versions of Exocom might use more performant communication protocols.

 ## Sending messages